Ft. Worth

 A common dental restoration

-Reviewed by Edward Kwon, DDS | Updated October 31st, 2022
+Reviewed by Edward Kwon, DDS | Updated November 26th, 2025

 What should I do if I lose or break a crown?

 Dental crowns will occasionally fall off, break, or get lost.
 Sometimes the tooth will feel sensitive, or you may even develop a toothache.
-When this happens it is important to see a dentist immediately to get the crown replaced.
+When this happens, it is important to see a dentist immediately to get the crown replaced.
 If your crown has been lost or damaged, you can get a temporary crown while a new one is made.

 Temporary crowns